 When buying a used vehicle, the first thing that should be done is research.
 Knowing about the market value, the van itself and the seller will put you in a good position to make a deal.
 Shop around and do research online to find out what type of van you are looking for; the make, size, engine size and any other details that you are hoping for in your next vehicle.
-Once you have chosen the model you are looking for, research the price they tend to be on sale for, taking into consideration the condition of each van to find out the average market value of the van you are wanting to buy.
+When looking at what second-hand vans are for sale, once you have chosen the model you are looking for, research the price they tend to be on sale for, taking into consideration the condition of each van to find out the average market value of the van you are wanting to buy.
 This will give you a good indication of what you should be willing to pay.
 That way you can prevent being overcharged and undercharged.
 If a vehicle is being sold way below the market price, ask yourself why.
 What’s wrong with the van?

 Before making a bid, test driving the vehicle not only helps the buyer get a feel for the vehicle to make sure it is what they want but also allows further checks to be made.
 Any issues with the engine, the brakes, the gearbox and the lights should arise on a test drive.
 As well as any interior faults, whether this is something as simple as the seats starting to look worn, or if it’s a computer glitch on the dashboard.
 All of which are difficult to notice without completing a test drive.

 All paperwork should be checked to ensure the legitimacy of the deal, especially in a private sale.
 The documents that should be available to you before making a deal are the log book, also known as the V5, the MOT certificate, and its service history.
 The V5 is very important as this document provides the van’s history, including when it was manufactured and its previous owners, which can be compared against the mileage and the condition of the van.
 This document also provides proof of who owns the vehicle and that the seller has the rights to sell the van.